-An applicant may apply for both the JAACAP or AACAP Council DEI Fellowship but will be selected for only one.
-The deadline for receipt of all applications is December 10, 2021, and the final selection will be made by December 23, 2021.
-The Fellowship will commence in January 2022.
+An applicant may apply for the JAACAP , Program Committee, or AACAP Council DEI Fellowship but will be selected for only one.
+The extended deadline for receipt of all applications is March 6, 2023.

 - Must be a Child and Adolescent Psychiatry Fellow (this includes General Psychiatry Residents in their 4th year or Triple Board Residents or Post Pediatric Portal Residents in their final year of training).

 - Must have demonstrated interest in diversity and equity.

 - Must be a member of an Underrepresented Minority (URM) group.